 - Start the instant pot on saute mode for 5 minutes.

 - When the inner pot is hot, add oil.

-- Add lentils and broth.
+- Next add lentils and vegetable broth.

 - Now turn off saute mode and start pressure cook mode for 5 minutes.
 If using brown lentils then set timer for 12 minutes.